zap-lib/.github/profile/README.md

 The main goal of Zap is to support mobile-PC communication, but it also extends its capabilities to enable mobile-mobile and PC-PC communication.
 Furthermore, it's not limited to PCs; any devices capable of running Zap implementations(e.g., Kiosk device, Smart TV, etc.) can also participate in this communication.

-**Read the documentation for more information if you are interested: https://zap-lib.github.io/**
+Read the documentation for more information if you are interested: [zap-lib.github.io](https://zap-lib.github.io/)